ariel055132/Notes/AWS/DnsCachingPerformanceOptimization.md

 ## Amazon CloudFront Origins
-* CloudFront is a *CDN service* provided by AWS through edge servers deployed worldwide.
+1. CloudFront is a *CDN service* provided by AWS through *edge servers deployed worldwide*.
+(AWS 透過建立在全世界各地的 edge server所提供的CDN服務)
-* It
+  * CDN (Content Delivery/Distribution Network) 內容傳遞網路
+    * A geographically distributed network of proxy servers and their data centers
+    * Goal is to provide high availability and performance by distributing the service spatially relative to end users
+  * Why edge servers have to established around the world?
+    * Ensure that most users have a relatively closer source to access data
-* *Origin*: The location where content is stored, and from which CloudFront gets content to serve to viewers
+2. *Origin*: The location where content is stored, and from which CloudFront gets content to serve to viewers
-* Edge Location: Distributed around the world
+3. *Edge Location*: A place to place edge servers
-* Distribution: What you create in cloudfront
+4. Distribution: What you create in cloudfront
   * name / access point of distribution & Multiple source of origin inside distribution
   * define behaviors (Path Pattern, Viewer Protocol Policy, Cache Policy, Origin Request Policy)
   1. Speed up distribution of static and dynamic content